-Crocker Farm School, Amherst
+Crocker Farm School, Amherst (2014)

 The Hitchcock Center has been working in the Amherst Public Schools for 30 plus years.
 From field trips to the Hitchcock center in the 1980’s to the EcoBus program in the 90’s to ongoing Water Conservation education for half of the students in every school, to curriculum development with teachers, our connection and collaboration is strong.

 In 2014 Crocker Farm School applied for and received a grant from the Massachusetts Cultural Council’s Students and Teachers working with Artists, Scientists and Scholars (STARS) Residencies program.
 Hitchcock educator Helen Ann Sephton worked with the third grade classes on the project “Variation and Adaptation in Local Animals.”
 Students observed live animals, mounted animals, and mammal skulls to learn how animals are adapted to their specific habitats.
 They explored a pond, learning about biodiversity and aquatic adaptations.
 On their school grounds, students collected and observed insects and other invertebrates.
 They demonstrated their learning through writing and drawing, and worked with art teacher, Diane Travis, to create models of fictitious animals.
-They are excited to share their work at the June, 2015 science fair, which will include parents, other grades, local papers and the local cable station.
+Students are excited to share their work at the June, 2015 science fair, which will include parents, other grades, local papers and the local cable station.

-Fort River School, Amherst
+Fort River School, Amherst (2014)